-The following jurisdiction is responsible for alerting and warning of the general public within District.
+Jurisdictions responsible for alerting and warning of the general public within District.

-• County of San Joaquin
+• City of Stockton County of San Joaquin

-Alerting and warning will be conducted jointly by these jurisdictions through the SJOA using the procedures contained in the SJOA Warning Annex (see www.sjgov.org/oes).
+Alerting and warning will be conducted jointly by these jurisdictions through the SJOA (OA)

+using the procedures contained in the SJOA Warning Annex (see www.sjgov.org/oes).
 The District will provide a representative to the Operational Area (OA) and SJOA Joint Information Center (JIC) to assist with alert and warning messages if requested.